 To find the appropriate default emission factor for your local government, determine your eGRID subregion from the map in Figure G.1.
 If you are unsure of your subregion, use the EPA Power Profiler tool, available at www.epa.gov/cleanenergy/powerprofiler.html to find your subregion based on its zip code.
-Then, based on your subregion, find the appropriate emission factors for each gas in Table G.7.
+Then, based on your subregion, find the appropriate emission factors for each gas in Table G.8.

-Please note that the emission factors in Table G.7 are based on 2004 data, which are currently the most recent data available from eGRID.
+Please note that the emission factors in Table G.8 are based on 2005 data, which are currently the most recent data available from eGRID.
 When possible, use emission factors that correspond to the calendar year of data you are reporting.
-Use the 2004 emission factors provided in Table G.7 as a proxy for more recent years until new eGRID emission factors become available.
-Use the historical eGRID CO2 emission factors in Table G.8 for years prior to 2004.
+When this is not possible, use the emission factor from the year closest to the year your emissions occurred.
+Because there is a lag between when eGRID data is collected and when EPA makes it public, you should refer to the 'data year' when determining which factor to use.
+Use the 2005 emission factors provided in Table G.8 as a proxy for more recent years until new eGRID emission factors become available.
+Use the historical eGRID $CO_2$ emission factors in Table G.9 and G.10 for years prior to 2005.
+Always use the emission factor closest to the year for which you are reporting.

-Also note that the Protocol does not include historical eGRID $CH_4$ and $N_2O$ default emission factors for years prior to 2004; please use the $CH_4$ and $N_2O$ default emission factors in Table G.7 and Table G.6 (California only) for historical reporting purposes.
+Also note that the Protocol does not include historical eGRID $CH_4$ and $N_2O$ default emission factors for years prior to 2004; please use the $CH_4$ and $N_2O$ default emission factors in Table G.8 and Table G.7 (California only) for historical reporting purposes.